Thecave3/serialplotter/README.md

 I finally decided to rewrite the whole software in java to offer a better GUI.

-How to use it
+How to use it:

 Hack’n’play for your personal use.

 Dependencies
-JAVA version
+JAVA version:
+This program will NOT compile if you don't have at least:
 JAVA SE 7
+JFreeChart  v 1.0.19 that can be obtained
+JCommon v 1.0.23

+For this last two libraries [here](http://www.jfree.org/jfreechart/download/jfreechart-1.0.0-install.pdf) is a simple pdf guide to install and use them.

 PYTHON version
 This program will NOT work if you don't have serial and plt modules.
-Install them with your favourite repository tools:
+In Linux you can install them with your favourite repository tool:

 If you use a Debian-Based distribution: sudo apt-get install python-serial sudo apt-get install python-matplotlib

-Windows Users should download Linux or install Anaconda Enviroment because it contains the most of the libraries used
+Windows Users should install Anaconda Enviroment because it contains all the libraries used.